mishapadidar/stellarator_multiobjective/lab_notebook.md

 ### ToDO
 - Look at the effect of the VMEC resolution parameters on simulation failures.
 Regenerate the 1d and 2d plots with high res VMEC parameters.
+    > Increasing the the number of VMEC iterations removes a significant amount of the VMEC failures.
+- Run a timing test with the new high resolution.
 - Build 1d plots around a point that fails, to see if there can see noise there.
 - Upgrade script to compute data-based bounds to handle hard failures.
 - rescale the space according to the bounds.